-3773 INTRODUCTION TO BUSINESS
+INTRODUCTION TO BUSINESS 3773

 Students develop skills relating to general business situations.
 The course concentrates on units dealing with the concepts and processes associated with successful entrepreneurship.
 Topics could also include budgeting, banking, credit, insurance, taxes, and living on your own.
+Business cycles and globalization is also covered.